nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-07-08-cio_salary_business_size_and_industry.md

 Here are some certifications and training programs that can help CIOs enhance their skills:

-1. **<a href="Certified Information Systems Security Professional (CISSP)" target="_blank">https://www.isc2.org/Certifications/CISSP</a>**: Offered by (ISC)², this certification is ideal for CIOs focusing on cybersecurity.
+1. **<a href="https://www.isc2.org/Certifications/CISSP" target="_blank">Certified Information Systems Security Professional (CISSP)</a>**: Offered by (ISC)², this certification is ideal for CIOs focusing on cybersecurity.
 It covers a wide range of security topics, ensuring a robust understanding of how to protect an organization’s information.

 2. **<a href="https://www.isaca.org/credentialing/cisa" target="_blank">Certified Information Systems Auditor (CISA)</a>**: Provided by ISACA, this certification is beneficial for CIOs involved in audit, control, and security.
 It validates a professional’s ability to assess and control an organization's IT and business systems.